-A group called Moms Demand Action is promoting two pieces of legislation: an extreme risk protection bill numbered from Rep. Steve Handy and another that would require a universal background check bill.
+A group called Moms Demand Action is promoting two pieces of legislation: an extreme risk protection bill numbered from Rep. Steve Handy and another that would require a universal background check.

-This second one, requiring the universal background check, is being referred to as the “red-flag legislation.”
+This second one, requiring the universal background check, is being referred to as “red-flag legislation.”

-This isn’t the first time the legislation has been introduced, but in the last three years it’s been presented it never gotten past a committee hearing.
+This isn’t the first time the legislation has been introduced.
+But in the last three years it’s been presented, it never advanced past a committee hearing.

 Daylight Saving Time Amendment